Generic selectors

 Is the Emerald Crab Right for You?

-Before you add a emerald crab to your tank, it’s worth asking whether this species actually fits your setup and your goals.
+Before you add an emerald crab to your tank, it’s worth asking whether this species actually fits your setup and your goals.
 Here’s a quick breakdown to help you decide.

-- You’re not using copper-based medications.
-Copper is lethal to most invertebrates.
+• You’re not using copper-based medications.
+Copper is lethal to them.

 What Do They Eat?